 The investigation revealed that 1,021,253 people were affected by the security breach, including customers of the subsidiaries Movistar and O2.
 The AEPD found that the technical and organizational measures to protect the collected data were inadequate.
 These could have prevented the error.
 For example, the user name and password were sufficient to successfully log into the company network.

-The fine consists of two penalties: EUR 500,000 for the breach of Art.
+The Fine is made up of two penalties: 500,000 euros for the Infringement against Art.
 5 para.
-1 lit. f GDPR and EUR 800,000 for the breach of Art.
+1 lit. f GDPR and 800,000 euros for the Infringement against Art.
 32 GDPR.

 Source: Notice of fine from the Agencia Española de Protección de Datos against Telefonica